GarySwift/GarySwift-SublimeTextSnippets/README.md

 * Toggle the View Read-Only
 * WordPress Completions

-## Packages not Under Version Control
+## Packages Not Under Version Control

-[Open-Include](https://github.com/titoBouzout/Open-Include) bt titoBouzout.
+[Open-Include](https://github.com/titoBouzout/Open-Include) by titoBouzout.
 This will open file paths found under the cursor with `Alt + D`.
 This was removed from [Package Control](https://packagecontrol.io/packages/Open-Include).

+## Package Notes
+This a quick guide to the installed packages.

 ### Case Conversion
 Case Conversion is a plugin for Sublime Text.
 It converts the current word/token between pascal, camel, snake, screaming snake, dot, dash (hyphen), forward slash /, backslash \ cases, and separated words.